gokudomatic/eco-state-machine/README.md

 Performance wise, this component is a gdscript and it won't be as fast as a FSM implemented in C++.
 But it's simple to use, powerful enough for complex programming, no dependency to any version and it gets the flexibility of gdscript.

+This is the kind of complexity you can achieve with this component:
 ![structure](/eco-state-machine-structure.png)

 ## Conditional links